iterative/dvc.org/static/docs/commands-reference/metrics/modify.md

 This command finds a corresponding [DVC-file](/doc/user-guide/dvc-file-format) for the provided metric file `path` – the one that defines `path` among its
 <abbr>outputs</abbr>, see `dvc metrics add` or the `-m` and `-M` options of
-`dvc run` – and updates the information that describes the metric.
-See full options below.
+`dvc run` – and updates the specification of the metric.
+(See full options below.)

 If `path` isn't defined in a <abbr>workspace</abbr> DVC-file, the following error will be raised: